DCCoder90/home-net/ReadMe.md

 4. Edit the provider and assign it to the correct **Proxy Outpost**.

 The credentials for the service can be found by navigating to the corresponding group in Authentik (e.g., `tf_prowlarr`) and viewing its attributes.

+## 🔧 Post-Provisioning with Ansible

+Ansible is used for configuration management on services after they have been created.

+### How It Works

+This project uses a **dynamic inventory** script that queries the Terraform state file to get a list of all managed hosts and their IP addresses.

+### Usage

+1. Ensure you have run `terraform apply` to provision the infrastructure.
+2. Navigate to the Ansible directory: `cd ansible/`
+3. Run any playbook.
+To test connectivity to all hosts, you can run the ping test:
+    ```bash
+    ansible-playbook playbooks/ping_test.yml
+    ```